Crooked House (film): Plot

 In mid-1950s London, Sophia Leonides, granddaughter of the late Greek-born business tycoon Aristide Leonides, visits private investigator Charles Hayward.
 She asks Charles to investigate Aristide's death, suspecting that he has been murdered.
 Charles agrees reluctantly, feeling conflicted due to an earlier love affair with Sophia in Cairo.
 Charles seeks the consent of Chief Inspector Taverner of Scotland Yard to look into the case.

 Aristide had been the bullying and manipulative patriarch of the large and idiosyncratic Leonides family who all lived together on the family estate.
 He had died from a heart attack after his regular insulin injection – given by his wife Brenda – had been laced with eserine from his eye drops.
 Brenda is Aristide's second wife, a former casino dancer who is much younger than her husband.

 Lady Edith de Haviland is the sister of Aristide's late first wife, fond of stalking the grounds and blasting moles in the lawn with a shotgun.
 She despised her brother-in-law.

 Aristide's elder son, Philip, hated his father for passing him over as successor to the family business, and for refusing to fund production of a screenplay he wrote for his wife, Magda, a fading theatre actress.
 Their children (Aristide's grandchildren) are Sophia, Eustace, a cynical rock'n'roll-loving teenager affected by polio, and Josephine, a clever 12-year-old who knows everyone's business.

-The younger son, Roger, is managing director of a major family business, but is a failure who has required multiple bail-outs.
+The younger son, Roger, is managing director of a major family business, but is a failure who has required multiple bailouts.
 His domineering wife Clemency is a plant biologist with extensive knowledge of poisons.

 Laurence Brown, a private tutor, has been having an affair with Brenda.
 He is spied upon by his pupil Josephine from her treehouse hideout.

-Charles interviews the family, and is met with hostility.
+Charles interviews the family and is met with hostility.
 All of the family members have motives for the killing: all resented Aristide's bullying and manipulative ways, and are now expecting a sizeable bequest.
 Most suspect Brenda, as the outsider who had administered the fatal injection.
 Their suspicions are strengthened when it transpires that Aristide's will was unsigned, resulting in Brenda inheriting his entire estate under the intestacy rules.